 I'll start walking around the space, looking over my shoulder for my dog to catch up to me.
 When he does, I'll click and treat!
 At this stage of the game, I don't care if the dog is facing in the same direction as I am.
 I do care that he is not leaping up on me or engaging in other undesirable behaviors such as nipping at my clothing.

-What I'd like to see in my first session : an increase in focus and attention on me.
-A decrease in the things that make walks less fun, such as leaping up at me and mouthing my hands.
+What I'd like to see in my first session : an increase in focus and attention on me, and a decrease in the things that make walks less fun, such as leaping up at me and mouthing my hands.
 Those behaviors never get rewarded with food or attention.

-To practice "Loose Leash Walking - minus the leash", I'll need a large-ish enclosed area to work with my dog.
-Before I start, I'll pull stuff like chairs away from the walls so that I can make a figure-8 around them as I practice.
+To practice "Loose Leash Walking - minus the leash", I'll need a large - ish enclosed area to work with my dog.
+Before I start, I'll pull chairs + furniture away from the walls so that I can make a figure-8 around them as I practice.
 Don't forget your clicker and treats!

 Walking in circles is a great way to up the reinforcement for your dog.
 Most dogs and handlers find it easier to walk with the dog on the outside of the circle and the handler on the inside.